cjstoddard/Clockworkpi-uConsole/More things.md

     wget https://download.kiwix.org/zim/gutenberg/gutenberg_en_all_2023-08.zim

 This is not a super well curated collection of zim files, there is no over arcing princple involved beyond useful reference material.
 If SD card space is not a concern, the first change I would make is replace Simple English Wikipedia with the complete Wikipedia.
-Be warned though, the compllete Wikipedia is over 100 GB.
+Be warned though, the complete Wikipedia is over 100 GB.

 5. Move logging to a RAM disk